Lipedema

 We require patients to have a diagnosis of lipedema, have undergone conservative measures, and had a physiological assessment prior to being evaluated for a surgical plan.

 Our office aims to provide a written surgical plan within two weeks of the visit.
 We may submit for an authorization, but our office is not a patient advocate.
 Patient advocates may be better suited to helping patients appealing short-date issues, network exceptions, or other insurance issues.
+Read more about Insurance Coverage For Lipedema Surgery.

 Not only will the scar location be explained, the day of the surgery, the location will be marked with a pen.
 This is done in the preoperative holding area.
 The patient is involved in the process.
 Patients have pointed to their body part, and asked for the scar to be higher or lower, and we have made appropriate modifications in the past.